 Reinsurance balances payable consist of: (i) losses and LAE that have been approved for payment; and (ii) profit commissions payable.

-As of December 31, 2014 and 2013, Blue Capital Re had reinsurance balances payable of \$2.8 million and zero, respectively.
+As of December 31, 2015 and 2014, Blue Capital Re had reinsurance balances payable of \$7.6 million and \$2.8 million, respectively.